FuzzrNet/Forage/README.md

 - [x] Multiple files can be stored
 - [x] Paths are indexed in sqlite (path, file name, file size, creation & modification dates, file hash)
 - [ ] Files are compressed using zstd dictionary compression
-- [ ] Individual files can be retrieved from storage client's log on storage provider
+- [ ] Individual files can be retrieved from storage provider

 ### 0.2.1